ericspod/Eidolon/INSTALLATION.md

 #### Linux and OSX

-Download the 64-bit .sh file for Anaconda or Miniconda for your platform.
+Download the 64-bit .sh file for Anaconda/Miniconda for your platform.
 Follow instructions for running the .sh file to install.

 Both Linux and OSX versions of Anaconda will include a version of Numpy which uses Intel's Math Kernel Library (MKL).
 Unfortunately this is not compatible with multi-process concurrency for some reason and so the non-MKL versions of libraries